“Your brand is a story unfolding across all customer touch points.” – Jonah Sachs

 Starbucks is a prime example of taking a successful concept and building greater things from it, all centering around stories, emotions, and reactions.

-Should I Create a Brand Entity or Should I Build a Personal Brand?
+How to Brand Your Business: Create a Brand Entity or Build a Personal Brand?

 This is a question that stumps a lot of people.
 For me, it’s always about building brands as separate entities.